constructor-tech/alemira-proctor-moodle-plugin/README.md

-# EXAMUS MOODLE PLUGIN
+# ALEMIRA MOODLE PLUGIN

 ## Requirements
-Examus plugin was tested with Moodle versions 3.6 to 4.0.
+Alemira plugin was tested with Moodle versions 3.6 to 4.0.

 ## Installation and integration